 Rewarding and Relevant

-For 90 years, the CBA has built a national reputation for its academic rigor and commitment to the Jesuit values of ethical stewardship and compassionate service.
+For nearly a century, CBA has built a national reputation for its academic rigor and commitment to the Jesuit values of ethical stewardship and compassionate service.
 Led by an extraordinary faculty of teacher-scholars, our students learn the tremendous opportunities and real challenges of a globally connected, 21st century business world.